SphericalCowww/CubicDoggo_06Z/README.md

 # CubicDoggo 06Z: Homemade 12-DOF 4-Legged Robot Recipe with Simulation and Reinforcement Learning

 Cubic Doggo 06Z Neucommu is upgraded from <a href="https://github.com/SphericalCowww/CubicDoggo_06R">Cubic Doggo 06R High Mobility</a>.
-The goal is to incorporate a simulation (Gazebo) and reinforcement learning (PyBullet) for walking gait control.
+The goal is to integrate a simulation (Gazebo) and reinforcement learning (PyBullet) to control walking gait.

 ## Gazebo

-Simply:
+Reminder that ``~/.gz/sim/8/gui.config``contains GUI display options, such as camera location.
+Then run:

     cd CubicDoggo_06Z
     colcon build